1000+

 8. Lawyers Need Not Understand eDiscovery

-Truth – eDiscovery involves going through a lot of documents, and it is imperative for a lawyer to have a basic understanding of the ESI stored and used by the client and opponent for establishing relevance.
-Also, where 98% of information is getting stored electronically, an understanding of eDiscovery becomes essential.
+Truth – eDiscovery involves going through a lot of documents, and it is imperative for a lawyer to have a basic understanding of the ESI stored and used by the client and opponent to establish relevance.
+Also, where 98% of information is stored electronically, an understanding of eDiscovery becomes essential.

 9. eDiscovery Excludes Personal Data